kshreya2k/Computer_Vision/README.md

    - [View Notebook](image-classification-keras-starter-vgg16-cnn.ipynb)

 3. **Indian Sign Language Image Classification with MobileNet (99.96% Accuracy)** - Jupyter Notebook
-   - Demonstrates image classification of Indian Sign Language using a MobileNet architecture with an impressive accuracy of 99.96%.
+   - Demonstrates image classification of Indian Sign Language using a MobileNet architecture with Tensorflow framework.
    - [View Notebook](isl-image-classification-mobilenet-0-9996-cnn.ipynb)

 Work in Progress for more!